zales/sys-ink/README.md

 | `THRESHOLD_DISK_CRITICAL` | `95` | Disk usage critical threshold (%) |
 | `EXPORT_BMP` | `false` | Enable BMP export for web debugging |
 | `BMP_EXPORT_PATH` | `/tmp/sys-ink.bmp` | Path for exported BMP |

+## Troubleshooting

+### "Failed to initialize display"
+- Ensure SPI is enabled (`sudo raspi-config` -> Interface Options -> SPI).
+- Check wiring connections.
+- Verify the user has permissions to access `/dev/spidev0.0` and `/dev/gpiochip*`.
+  - Add user to groups: `sudo usermod -a -G spi,gpio <username>`

+### Display not updating or showing garbage
+- Ensure you have the **V2** version of the Waveshare 2.9" display.
+V1 uses different LUTs and commands.
+- Check if the display is correctly seated in the HAT or if wires are loose.

+### "Memory leak detected on exit!"
+- This is a warning from the Zig GeneralPurposeAllocator in debug/release-safe modes.
+It usually indicates a clean shutdown didn't happen (e.g., `kill -9`).
+Use `Ctrl+C` or `SIGINT` for a graceful shutdown.

 ## License